natalieagus/50002/docs/FPGA/Lucid V2/shared-ram-gpu-cpu.md

 {:.highlight}
 This is the 50 MHz master clock with a period of 20ns.

-This is the fastest clock in the system and is the reference everything else is derived from or phased against.
+This is the **fastest** clock in the system and is the reference everything else is derived from or phased against.
 All sequential elements that need to capture data from the RAM use this clock or its inverse.
 Posedges land at t = 10, 30, 50, 70, ... and negedges land at t = 20, 40, 60, 80, ...

 ### `clk25`

 {:.highlight}
-This is the 25 MHz pixel clock with a period of 40 ns.
+This is the 25 MHz *pixel clock* with a period of 40 ns.

-This is the VGA pixel clock.
+This is the GPU clock.
+We use 25MHz as an example here because it's common to drive VGA with it.
 The GPU issues one read address per pixel clock, and the CPU is given access to the shared RAM in the complementary half-period. `clk25` is not just any 25 MHz clock.
 It's phase relative to `clk50` is the entire basis of the design's correctness.

 {:.important}
-The defining constraint is: **Every rising edge of `clk25` is aligned to a falling edge of `clk50`.**
+The defining constraint is: **every rising edge of `clk25` is aligned to a falling edge of `clk50`.**

 Because `clk25` is exactly half the frequency of `clk50`, this alignment automatically guarantees that every falling edge of `clk25` is also aligned to a falling edge of `clk50`.
 In other words, both transitions of `clk25` land on `clk50` negedges, and the `clk50` posedges always fall in the *interior* of a `clk25` half-period, never at the boundary.
 Look at this waveform again to internalise that.